SinsofMeat/SinsofMeat/README.md

 Usually drawing, playing a game, or scrolling on social media if we're online ! \
 **He / Him** are the system's default pronouns :p \
 **PLEASE TELL US DIRECTLY IF WE UPSET YOU AND WE WILL APOLOGIZE!** \
 *^ We don't have access to therapy and require a lot of patience + support for our illnesses.
-Keep this in mind when befriending us!
-(This includes AuDHD, MDD, and two anxiety disorders :( )* \
+Keep this in mind when befriending us!* \
 White, all of us ID as trans, also just queer as hell.
 IF YOU'RE NOT POLITICALLY LEFT FUCK OFF *PLEASE*
 ## ╋━ 　INTERESTS
 **Original OCs/Worldbuilding + Writing/Roleplay** *(Romance is our favorite thing ever)* , **Cookie Run** *(Kingdom & Ovenbreak)* , **Trigun**, **Splatoon**, **Vocaloid**, **Studio Investigrave + Rachel & Rix OCs**, In Stars & Time, Minecraft, Arknights: Endfield, In Stars & Time, Pokémon *(S/M, US/UM, and Legends Arceus)* , Omori, Alien Stage, Toilet-Bound Hanako-Kun, Demon Slayer, Glitch Studios *(MD, TADC, and KOG)* , Zelda *(THE TWILIGHT PRINCESS OHHHH)* , aaand we're barely started on Dungeon Meshi...
 Oops ... ;;